 - Monitoring devices will track your blood pressure, heart rate, breathing and amount of oxygen in your blood during the procedure.

-- The procedure, from the time you get to the imaging department (CT scan suite) until you return to the Observation Unit, is approximately 2 hours.
+- The procedure, from the time you get to the imaging department (CT scan suite) until you return to the Observation Unit, lasts approximately two hours.
 The actual heating of the tumor will only last between 12 and 16 minutes.
 The bulk of the time is used in accurately placing the probe in the correct area to destroy the tumor.

 After The Procedure